alstr/todo-to-issue-action/README.md

 The extra line(s) will be posted in the body of the issue.

 The `COMMENT_MARKER` input must be set to the correct syntax (e.g. `#` for Python).

+Each line in the multiline TODO will be formatted as a paragraph in the issue body.
+To disable this, set `AUTO_P` to `"false"`.

+### Specifying Identifier

+    def hello_world():
+        # TODO(alstr) Come up with a more imaginative greeting

+As per the [Google Style Guide](https://google.github.io/styleguide/cppguide.html#TODO_Comments), you can provide an identifier after the TODO label.
+This will be included in the issue title for searchability.

+Don't include parentheses within the identifier itself.

 ### Specifying Labels